 Why is the sky blue?

-- As white light passes through our atmosphere, tiny air molecules cause it to ‘scatter’.
+As white light passes through our atmosphere, tiny air molecules cause it to ‘scatter’.

-- The scattering caused by these tiny air molecules (known as Rayleigh scattering) increases as the wavelength of light decreases.
+The scattering caused by these tiny air molecules (known as Rayleigh scattering) increases as the wavelength of light decreases.

-- Violet and blue light have the shortest wavelengths and red light has the longest.
+Violet and blue light have the shortest wavelengths and red light has the longest.

-- Therefore, blue light is scattered more than red light and the sky appears blue during the day.
+Therefore, blue light is scattered more than red light and the sky appears blue during the day.

-- When the Sun is low in the sky during sunrise and sunset the light has to travel further through the Earth’s atmosphere.
+When the Sun is low in the sky during sunrise and sunset, the light has to travel further through the Earth’s atmosphere.

-- We don’t see the blue light because it gets scattered away, but the red light isn’t scattered very much so the sky appears red.
+We don’t see the blue light because it gets scattered away, but the red light isn’t scattered very much – so the sky appears red.

-What is white light?
+What is light?

-The size of these molecules is much smaller than the wavelengths of visible light and so the type of scattering that occurs is known as Rayleigh scattering named after Lord Rayleigh (John William Strutt) who discovered it.
+The size of these molecules is much smaller than the wavelengths of visible light.
+The type of scattering that occurs is known as Rayleigh scattering named after Lord Rayleigh (John William Strutt) who discovered it.

 The sky during the day

 During the day the sky looks blue because it’s the blue light that gets scattered the most.
 It’s redirected into many different directions all over the sky, whereas the other wavelengths aren’t scattered as much.

 In reality, violet light has a shorter wavelength compared to blue light and therefore it’s scattered more – so why isn’t the sky violet?

-It’s because our eyes are actually more sensitive to detecting blue light and more of the sunlight coming into the Earth’s atmosphere is blue rather than violet.
+It’s because our eyes are actually more sensitive to detecting blue light, and more of the sunlight coming into the Earth’s atmosphere is blue rather than violet.

 Why does the sky look red during sunrise and sunset?

 When the Sun is low in the sky, the light has to travel a longer distance through the Earth’s atmosphere so we don’t see the blue light because it gets scattered away.

 Skies on other planets

-Other planets don’t have an atmosphere exactly like ours and so their skies would look different.
+Other planets don’t have an atmosphere exactly like ours, and so their skies would look different.

-We might expect it to have a very faint blue coloured sky but due to the haze of dust that remains suspended in the air, the daytime sky on Mars appears more yellow.
-This is because the larger dust particles absorb the short wavelength blue light and scatter the remaining colours to give a butterscotch hue over the Martian sky.
+We might expect it to have a very faint blue coloured sky, but due to the haze of dust that remains suspended in the air the daytime sky on Mars appears more yellow.
+This is because the larger dust particles absorb the short wavelength blue light, and scatter the remaining colours to give a butterscotch hue over the Martian sky.

 However during a sunrise and sunset on Mars, the sunlight travels a longer distance through its atmosphere and it’s alike to the thickness of the atmosphere on Earth.
-As such, the blue light gets scattered in all directions and the longer wavelengths of light don’t get scattered much at all providing a blue glow to the sky around the Sun in the hours around dawn and dusk.
+As such, the blue light gets scattered in all directions and the longer wavelengths of light don’t get scattered much at all – providing a blue glow to the sky around the Sun in the hours around dawn and dusk.

 The Moon’s atmosphere is so thin that it virtually doesn’t have one.
-When the air is too thin for gas molecules don’t collide with each other we call it an 'exosphere' instead.
+When the air is too thin for gas molecules to collide with each other, we call it an 'exosphere' instead.

 Why is the ocean blue?

 The shorter wavelength blue light is absorbed very little and much of it is reflected back to our eyes.
-It’s possible to see hues of green and sometimes other colours in the water but that’s due to sunlight bouncing off other particles or sediments within it.
+It’s possible to see hues of green and sometimes other colours in the water, but that’s due to sunlight bouncing off other particles or sediments within it.